Eurovision Song Contest 1971

 Groups allowed for the first time

 For the first time in the history of the Eurovision Song Contest, Ireland hosted the event at the Gaiety Theatre in Dublin.
-Compared to 1970, the number of participants rose again to 18 as Finland, Norway, Sweden and Portugal all re-entered after a year of absence.
-Malta had its debut, so altogether 18 countries were present and the contest was broadcast in 29 countries.
+Compared to 1970, the number of participants rose to 18 as Finland, Norway, Sweden and Portugal all returned to the contest after a year of absence.
+Malta also made its debut.
+The contest was broadcast in 29 countries.

-The rule of performing either as single or duet was abolished: now groups of up to six persons were allowed to perform at Eurovision Song Contests.
+The rule of performing either as single or duet was abolished: now groups of up to six people were allowed to perform.

 In this year's Eurovision Song Contest, a new voting system was created: two jury members - one of them had to be younger than 25 - had to award between 1 and 5 points to each song.
 This created some problems because some juries gave fewer points than others.
 For example, Luxembourg awarded 43 points altogether compared to France's 107!
-This system meant that jury members could vote tactically, awarding few points and hoping to gain many.
+In theory this meant that jury members could vote tactically, awarding few points and hoping to gain many.

 About the winner